MikePacey/Lancaster-HEC/docs/intro.rst

 The service combines what was the previously separately supported services for local high performance computing (HPC) users and the local Particle Physics research group (GridPP).
-The combined facility offers 13,000 cores, 59TB of aggregate memory, 24 Tesla V100 GPUs, 230TB of high performance filestore for general use and 10PB of Ceph-based filestore for GridPP data.
+The combined facility offers 13,000 cores, 59TB of aggregate memory, 24 Tesla V100 GPUs, 230TB of GPFS-based filestore for general use and 10PB of Ceph-based filestore for GridPP data.

 The cluster operating system is Rocky Linux 8, with job submission handled by